 This great recommendation came from my Twitter friend, @Mowery5, who tweeted, “Love FL kids’ books too.
 One of my favorites as a kid was The Pink Motel.

-4. Violet Raines Almost Got Struck by Lightening by Danette Haworth
+4. Violet Raines Almost Got Struck by Lightning by Danette Haworth

 One of my favorite coming-of-age-girl-characters-about-to-enter-Middle-School is Haworth’s 11-year old Violet Raines.
 She’s dealing unhappily with the transition from childhood to adolescence, further complicated by friendship issues.
-There’s a new girls from big city Detroit who threatens to takeover her best friend next door.
+There’s a new girl from Detroit who threatens to take over her best friend next door.
 Her friendship with Eddie is now confusing as her friends start to notice how cute he is.
-Why can’t things just stay the same? [chapter book, ages 9 and up]
+Why can’t things just stay the same? [middle grade, ages 9 and up]

 3. Hoot by Carl Hiaasen

 Hoot is set during contemporary Florida but I added it in because Hiaasen is the quintessential Florida children’s book author and pretty much every book he writes is both set in Florida and excellent.
 Hoot combines contemporary issues including bullying, endangered species, and land development with a twist of “Maniac Magee” magic.
-It’s a new classic. [chapter book, ages 9 and up]
+It’s a new classic. [middle grade, ages 9 and up]

 2. Turtle in Paradise by Jennifer L. Holm